AnanthSB/reactCharts/README.md

 ![image](https://user-images.githubusercontent.com/71959978/212699127-613a4b6d-18e2-4f2c-bc9f-de3cd3b70cdd.png)

-It is a react js App containing different types of graph, which can be used as re-usable component.
+It is a react js App containing different types of graph i worked on, which can be used as re-usable component.
 Built by using

 rechart, apex chart ,